 The falls are very well known for every backpacker traveling through the continent or just around Brazil, Argentina or Paraguay, marking a very important dot on their map.
 There are two most popular gateways to see these magnificent, violent and impressively big waters.
 First one is a Brazilian city called Foz do Iguaçu.
 Second, Argentinian town named Puerto Iguazú.
 Close by Ciudad del Este, in Paraguay, that is separated from Brazilian town just by the bridge, named Puente de la Amistad (Friendship Bridge), creates also an easy way to reach our destination.
 I have seen all three of them, so If you’re in a rush and can pick just one the location, you may want to have a look at some comparisons below.
 I will also write briefly about Argentinian and Brazilian side of the waterfalls to help you pick one, if you can not see both side which, in my opinion, is ideal, but not always a case for everyone.

 - Three possible sided to experience the falls: from the top, from the bottom (Devil’s Throat, please take a waterproof jacket!) and by boat.

-- You can opt for a helicopter ride (only available on the Brazilian side) that cost around 100$.
+- You can book a helicopter ride (only available on the Brazilian side) that cost around 100$.

 - This side offers a bus service connecting the falls with other activities.
 That service runs from the entrance to the end of the park every 10 minutes in both directions.

-- You’ll get to see the entire panorama of cascades, this view cannot be duplicated on the Argentine side.
+- You’ll get to see the entire panorama of cascades, and this view cannot be duplicated on the Argentinian side.

-- Better Viewpoints, but There’s really only a couple different of them.
+- Better Viewpoints, but really only a couple different of them.

 - Really cool bird park just outside the gates of the Brazilian National Park entrance.

-- As of a smaller are of the park, can be done in half of the day.
+- As of a smaller area of the park, can be done in half of the day.